Studio Web Integration¶

 - Self contained solution deployment units

-There are two ways to connect a coded agent to Studio Web: using a Cloud Workspace or a Local Workspace.
+There are two ways to connect your project to Studio Web: using a Cloud Workspace or a Local Workspace.

 Cloud Workspace¶